Kathy Maister's Start Cooking

 pesto and bread

 What in the heck is that green stuff called pesto anyway?
-The Italians have birthright to this savory green sauce that is generally made with bits of basil, garlic, salt, parmesan cheese, pine nuts (can be nixed if you have a nut allergy) and olive oil.
+The Italians have birthright to this savory green sauce that is generally made with bits of basil, garlic, salt, Parmesan cheese, pine nuts (can be omitted if you have a nut allergy) and olive oil.
 Not only is pesto healthy, but it also has endless uses.
 Pesto is actually very easy to make, but you can buy it in any grocery store too.
 If you do make it on your own the great news is that pesto freezes exceptionally well, so you can make a big batch and store it for future use.

 A quick word of caution: Don't overuse pesto — it can be quite overpowering and leave your recipe looking like a St. Paddy’s Day brawl in no time flat.
 If you’re unfamiliar with where to use it, here’s a slew of ideas to get you going: